- Prep-time: / Ready In:

 - Makes 1 frittata

 The natural sweetness of pumpkin plays well with the savory, earthy notes of fresh mushrooms in this rustic risotto frittata.
 A cast-iron skillet does double duty for cooking and keeping this hearty dish warm for serving.
 Fresh gremolata on the side adds color and bright flavor.
+Discover more recipes for a delicious and healthy vegan Thanksgiving dinner.

 - 1 lb. assorted fresh mushrooms (such as shiitake, cremini, and button), sliced